 Twisted Metal meets Mr. Rogers

-Once again, Arizona is the setting for an evil car movie in Wheels of Terror but this time the horror is inspired less by supernatural or demonic forces but one more grounded in reality, a parent’s nightmare of their child being abducted, assaulted and murdered.
+Once again, Arizona is the setting for an evil car movie in Wheels of Terror but this time the horror is inspired less by supernatural or demonic forces but one more grounded in reality, a parent’s nightmare of their child being abducted, assaulted, and murdered.
 That fact makes viewing this movie feel all the more icky but yet it reinforces characters' motivations and our identification with Laura's plight as a desperate mother all the more.
 So in effect, the movie plays out more like The Car as if re-imagined by the Lifetime network.
-Hell, maybe Oprah.
-Unfortunately, we don’t get to know much about Laura and Stephanie.
-We get the gist that she’s moved from L.A. to this small town but aren’t given much to go with that.
+Hell, maybe the O Network, a reference that will likely poorly age.
+Unfortunately, up until the time she is kidnapped, we don’t get to know much about Stephanie and her relationship with Mom..
+We get the gist that they've moved from L.A. to this small town but aren’t given much to go with that.
 There’s not even a suggestion as to why she’s relocated, why she picked this Podunk town, or why she’s so good at driving school buses loaded with racing car engines.

 This flying Dodge loves kids, but not in a Chitty-Chitty-Bang-Bang kind of way.